Everyday Noise & Hearing Protection Checkup | UCSF EARS

 Have you ever had a formal hearing test?

-Do you already know you have hearing loss?
+Have you been told you have hearing loss?

 Work: loud jobs or workplaces

-How often is work loud enough that you’d raise your voice?
-Rare / special occasions
+How often is your work loud enough that you’d need to raise your voice to be heard at arm’s length?
+Rare

 Music, nightlife, and loud social spaces

-In a typical month, how often are you in these kinds of spaces?
-Rare / special occasions
+How often are you in these spaces?
+Rare

 Headphones / earbuds

-Think about your typical day with music, podcasts, meetings, or videos.
+Think about a typical day (music, podcasts, calls, videos).

 Headphones